E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/PIM_qtb/readme.rst

     ./langevin_for_PaPIM

-It can also be compiled by executing the following commands with "Sphinx" python module installed:
+It can also be compiled by executing the following commands in ``./doc/QTB_doc`` directory with "Sphinx" (documentation tool) python module installed:

 ::